katiesaund/academic_website/content/home/about.md

 # Biography

-Katie Saund is a PhD candidate in the Snitkin Lab at the University of Michigan.
-Her research interests include bacterial genomics and phylogenetics, with a focus on *C. difficile.*
+I'm a PhD candidate in the Snitkin Lab at the University of Michigan.
+My research interests include bacterial genomics and phylogenetics, with a focus on *C. difficile.*